kurtbruns/svg-tutorial/content/_index.md

 ### Text Position

-The position where the text is drawn within the coordinate system is determined by the [dominant-baseline](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/dominant-baseline) and [text-anchor](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/text-anchor) attributes.
+The position where the text is drawn within the coordinate system is determined by the [dominant baseline](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/dominant-baseline) and [text-anchor](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/text-anchor) attributes.
 The default position is shown in the figure below with a number of options for the two attributes.

-{{<image
+{{<svg-inline
 src="images/text-position.svg"
 alt="SVG Text Position"
 class="center"